Raw Feeding Diarrhea Protocol: What's Normal, What's Not

 When you change diets, your dog's gut has to adapt.
 Some dogs transition smoothly.
 Others get loose stool, especially with big jumps in fat, sudden organ inclusion, or large ingredient changes.

-Do not assume “allergy” from one stool change.
-Watch the trend, the dog’s energy, appetite, hydration, and any vomiting.
+Do not assume 'allergy' from one stool change.
+Watch the trend, the dog's energy, appetite, hydration, and any vomiting.
+Remember the food isn't the only trigger – a big, disrupted day like travel or an event can loosen stool on its own, through stress rather than diet.

 Think in variables.
-Transition diarrhea is usually about speed, fat level, organs, and meal size.
+Transition diarrhea is usually about speed, fat level, organs, and meal size – not the "detox" a lot of forums will call it.
 Start with the simplest change you can actually test.

 Why diarrhea during transition is hard to troubleshoot